 As founder of Climanosco, my goal is to make our scientific knowledge on climate processes accessible to everyone in a non-scientific language.
 As is true for most scientific disciplines with intensive research activities, this knowledge is nothing static.
 It is developing in a highly dynamical manner at different research institutes and universities around the world, through small and big steps.
 Its hypotheses and results are always again revisited, re-explored and re-evaluated by climate scientists.
 This process of knowledge development is hard to cast into a classical journalistic framework without losing much if its substance.
 I believe that only the climate scientists who work every day on developing this knowledge can communicate this knowledge in a faithful manner.
 For this to happen, we need to develop a community which works together at shifting the old paradigm.
 Several initiatives are currently emerging here and there in this direction.
 Climanosco is one of them, unique of its kind, tackling this challenge one step at a time.

 I am an astrophysicist by training, a solar physicist by practice, and currently hold a Faculty position in the Physics Department at the University of Montreal, Canada.
-For now close to 25 years I have carried out research on the physical mechanisms driving solar magnetic activity.
+For now over 25 years I have carried out research on the physical mechanisms driving solar magnetic activity.
 More recently I have become interested in modeling the variations of the solar radiative output across changing levels of magnetic activity levels, and quantifying the impacts such variations may have on the Earth’s upper atmosphere.
 My interest in climate change stems naturally from these research interests, but also from deeply held concerns regarding the future well-being of my children, and their children’s children’s children.

 The debate regarding the importance of human impact on climate may be deemed closed by the vast majority of climate scientists, but policy makers as well as the general public continue to be exposed to a flow of confusing, contradictory claims, more often than not driven by agendas that are primarily political.
 Of particular importance, in my opinion, is to explain why it is still not yet possible to quantify the impact of solar activity on climate in a physically sound manner.
 In science there is nothing wrong with saying “We don’t know”, but it is our duty to explain WHY we don’t know.
 Climanosco appears to me an excellent vehicle towards achieving that goal.